 - Katie Peterson, Director of the Creative Writing Program

-- Aaron Barstow, Graduate Program Coodinator
+- Aaron Barstow, Graduate Program Coordinator

 - UCD Creative Writing on Facebook

 We emphasize close student-faculty relationships and the development of individual artistic sensibilities in a supportive and engaged community of writers.
 Typically, 12-14 writers of fiction, poetry, and nonfiction are admitted each year into the program, and we regularly offer workshops in nonfiction and seminars in poetics and the theory of fiction.
-Our faculty (Joshua Clover, Lucy Corin, Jack Hicks, Pam Houston, Katie Peterson, Joe Wenderoth, and Jacinda Townsend) represents extraordinary variety of aesthetic sensibilities and ways of leading a literary life.
+Our faculty (Joshua Clover, Lucy Corin, Jack Hicks, Pam Houston, Katie Peterson, and Joe Wenderoth) represents extraordinary variety of aesthetic sensibilities and ways of leading a literary life.
 A great way to get a sense of what's available to you at Davis is to look into the range of experiences our faculty brings.
 Some schools do an excellent job of collecting like-minded writers and thinkers; Davis thrives on variety, so you should be excited by the idea of having your own sensibilities challenged as well as finding mentors who can nurture your core beliefs.